coltonbh/qcio/README.md

 )
 ```

-#### FileInput - Input object for a QC programs using native file formats.
+#### FileInput - Input object for a calculation using native file formats.

 `qcio` also supports the native file formats of each QC program with a `FileInput` object.
 Assume you have a directory like this with your input files for `psi4`: